jamesqo/observable-vector/README.md

 # Observable Vector

+A drop-in implementation for IObservableVector for Windows 10 apps.

 ## What is this?

 If you're a Windows 10 developer, you're probably familiar with MVVM, or the *Model-View-ViewModel* pattern.
 For those who aren't, it's essentially a design pattern (based on binding and events) that helps keep your code maintainable by separating the UI code from the "business logic."